-Asphalt Overlay in Southwest Ohio
+Asphalt Overlay in Cincinnati

 An asphalt overlay is one of the most cost-effective ways to restore a worn driveway or parking lot without the expense of a full tearout.
-Roberts Paving Inc. provides professional asphalt overlay services throughout Southwest Ohio including Highland County, Clermont County, Brown County, Adams County, and Clinton County.
+Roberts Paving provides professional asphalt overlay services throughout Cincinnati including Highland County, Clermont County, Brown County, Adams County, and Clinton County.
 When the base is still structurally sound but the surface has deteriorated from traffic and weathering, a properly installed asphalt overlay gives you a fresh, smooth surface and adds years of life to your pavement at a fraction of full replacement cost.

 Our Asphalt Overlay Process